vk-candpython/linux-init-research/README.md

 - `r_timespec` — Used with `nanosleep()` for nanosecond precision
 - `dirent64_t` — Exact kernel ABI structure for `getdents64`
 - `d_name[]` — Flexible array member (C99), actual size determined by `d_reclen`

+**What it defines:** Custom kernel-level structures for direct syscall interaction — timeval for select(), timespec for nanosleep(), and the exact 64-bit directory entry format returned by getdents64.
+Bypasses all libc wrappers.

 </details>